Your Beliefs Might be Holding You Back from Happiness

 What is a belief, and where do our beliefs come from?
-This is an important question to ask and understand because the beliefs we hold about ourselves and our world have a profound affect on how we navigate life.
+This is an important question to ask and understand, because the beliefs we hold about ourselves and our world have a profound impact on how we navigate life.

-Or are your beliefs creating obstacles in your path and causing you to miss out on what you want most from life?
+Or, are your beliefs creating unnecessary obstacles in your path and causing you to miss out on what you want most from life?

 Our beliefs come from our thoughts and are a very powerful energy field.
 According to a 2005 National Science Foundation article, the average person has about 12,000 to 60,000 thoughts per day.
 Astonishingly, 95% are the same thoughts repeated every day.
 And of those repeated thoughts, 80% are negative.
 It’s an unfortunate fact that our brains are hardwired to give more attention to negative experiences than to positive ones.

-So, we are always creating our reality with our thoughts … which is why it’s so important to retrain them toward positive!
+So, we create our reality with our thoughts—which is why it’s so important to retrain them toward positive!

 How do we do this?
 Tony Robbins says, “The first step in replacing old, disempowering beliefs with new, empowering beliefs is to understand the five places our beliefs come from.”